-When a cough appears lasix will be used, and when the heart starts racing we might add digoxin.
-If pneumonia occurs or other lung problems become apparent we will also use antibiotics and bronchodilators.
+When a cough appears lasix will be used, and even a beta adrenergic blocker.
+If pneumonia occurs or other lung

 Mildly affected dogs can have a good quality of life for years.
 It all depends on when the diagnosis is made and when therapy is instituted.

 All dogs on therapy for CHF should be monitored every 3-6 months to adjust for changes.
 This includes a blood panel with thyroid, a chemistry panel, ECG, and chest radiographs.